-- Regularly sanitise high touch point areas e.g., light switches and door handles.
-(CAUTION: Do not spray sanitiser or liquids directly onto light switches as this may cause electric shocks.) - Keep floors clear of belongings to minimise trip hazards and allow the Scouts to vacuum. - If your bedroom bin is full, take it out to the communal bins in kitchens or outdoor bin areas. - Any maintenance issues should be reported to the Maintenance Helpdesk (maintenancehelpdesk@worc.ox.ac.uk) immediately to ensure all facilities are in proper working order.
+- Regularly sanitise high touch point areas e.g. light switches and door handles.
+(Caution: do not spray sanitiser or liquids directly onto light switches as this may cause electric shocks.) - Keep floors clear of belongings to minimise trip hazards and allow the Scouts to vacuum. - If your bedroom bin is full, take it out to the communal bins in kitchens or outdoor bin areas. - Any maintenance issues should be reported to the Maintenance Helpdesk (maintenancehelpdesk@worc.ox.ac.uk) immediately to ensure all facilities are in proper working order.

-5. HELPDESKS
+8.5 HELPDESKS

-If you encounter any issues during your time at College, your first port of call will be the Helpdesk System which can be found on the College Intranet.
-From here you can "Submit a ticket" to the relevant department.
+If you encounter any issues during your time at College, your first port of call will be the online Helpdesk System.
+From there you can 'Submit a ticket' to the relevant department.
 There is also a 'Knowledgebase' of answers to frequently asked questions.

-Please refer to the table below to determine which Helpdesk to use depending on the issue.
+Please refer to the below to determine which Helpdesk to use depending on the issue.
 Submitting a ticket is the quickest way to have issues resolved as all members of each department are notified when tickets are submitted.